BrianLipscombe/SkyViewMRI/README.md

     1. First Time Visitor Goals

         As a first time patient visitor, I want to learn more about the company's services and why I should choose them over other facilities.
 Specifically, how they cater toward patients who are obese and/or claustraphobic.
-        I want to be able to easily navigate throughout the site to find information and see images of the magnet and room.
+        I want to be able to easily navigate throughout the site to find information and see images of the magnet and exam room.
-        I want to look for news articles to understand why the company is trusted.
+        I want to understand why the company is trusted.
+Positive news articles about the facility would be a great indicator.
         I also want to locate their social media links to see their followings on social media to determine how well-known they are.

         As a first time physician visitor, I want to learn why I should refer my patients there.